jbarreiros/bs4-utilities-for-bs3/README.md

-# Backport of Bootstrap 4's utility classes
+# Bootstrap 4's Utility Classes for Bootstrap 3

+Backports Bootstrap 4's awesome [utility/helper classes](https://getbootstrap.com/docs/4.0/utilities) for use in your Bootstrap 3 project.

 ## Using